0 minutes read

 Successful change leaders don’t expect others to commit to changes that they are not fully on board with themselves.
 They experience their discomfort while moving through change but are persistent in sustaining the change process until the desired results are achieved.
 By contrast, unsuccessful leaders are impatient with results and do not display an ongoing commitment.

-The study also identified three characteristics of successful change leadership in leading the process.
+identified three characteristics of successful change leadership in leading the

 Real change leaders (RCLs) are more concerned about a large, transformative vision for the business and how the employees become empowered enough to contribute to the creation of that vision.
 One risk of change leadership, however, is it has the potential to get out of control and not account for the smaller details in that line of work.
 In addition, a company may not act upon every proposed change to the established structure.